JUMP TO:

 Suunto’s New Routeplanner Site Hands-On: Totally free, no account required!?!

 It effectively gives you the core functionality of Strava Routes & Komoot Routes, but for free.
-And sure, if you have Suunto or Hammerhead devices, you can link up your account and then it’ll magically flow to those devices.
-But for everyone else you can simply save and export the routes as a GPX file, and then import them into your watches/bike.
+And sure, if you have a Suunto or Hammerhead device, you can link up your account, and then it’ll magically flow to those devices.
+But for everyone else, you can simply save and export the routes as a GPX file, and then import them into your watch or bike computer.

 In short, the website does all the following without even creating an account: